algolia/autocomplete/packages/website/docs/sources.md

 > `string`

-Identifier for the source.
+Unique identifier for the source.
 It is used as value for the `data-autocomplete-source-id` attribute of the source `section` container.

 ### `getItems`